glynch/jollama/README.md

         );
 ```

-Read a modefile from disk
+Read a modelfile from disk

 ```java
     ModelFile modelFile = ModelFile.parse(Path.of("mario-test.modelfile"))